-This is a post showing how to troubleshoot communication between router (Mikrotik example) and Radius.
+This is a guide illustrating how to troubleshoot communication between your router (Mikrotik example) and the Radius server.

-Video tutorial for Radius configuration can be found here – https://splynx.com/384/ispframework-and-radius-mikrotik-example/.
+Video tutorials for Radius configuration can be found on the page below: https://splynx.com/384/ispframework-and-radius-mikrotik-example/.

 Mikrotik Radius section

-To configure Mikrotik router and Radius authentication we should change the settings in Mikrotik Radius section.
+To configure the Mikrotik router and Radius authentication, the following settings should be changed in the Mikrotik Radius section.

-Choose services that have to be authenticated by Radius (ppp, DHCP, login etc.)
+Choose the services you want to be authenticated by Radius (ppp, DHCP, login etc.)

-Enter IP address = Splynx IP address, reachable from Mikrotik
+Enter the server IP address = Splynx IP address, reachable from Mikrotik

 We cannot use more than one Radius server per Service